Are You Safeguarding Your Marriage?

 The Marriage Triangle teaches us that the closer we are to God, the closer we are to our spouse.
 When God is at the center of our lives and marriage, our marriage is made strong in Him!

-Paul teaches us, use only words that will edify each other.
-Do not use abusive language.
+Paul teaches us to use only words that will edify each other.
 I wake up to compliments from my husband every morning, before I even get out of bed.
 That just makes my day!
 I’m beautiful, special, smart, sexy, and wonderful.
 That’s me!
 LOL!

 Everyday connections mean everyday memories and a stronger marriage!
-Wash dishes together, go on a picnic, take walks and talk, text “I love you” or “I’m thinking of you,” and don’t forget date nights are vital to a thriving marriage.
+Wash dishes together.
+Go on picnics.
+Take walks and talk about your day and your dreams.
+Text “I love you” or “I’m thinking of you.”
+Plus, don't forget date nights are an essential ingredient to a thriving marriage.

 I have found the one whom my soul loves!
 Song of Solomon 3:4

 These are just a few recommendations on how to safeguard your marriage.
-For more information about safeguarding your marriage or to schedule a relationships coaching session, e-mail me at SandyLIsche@gmail.com
+For more information about safeguarding your marriage or to schedule a pre-marital or marriage coaching session, e-mail me at SandyLIsche@gmail.com.